marklogic/mlxprs/README.md

 I've been building and testing with the following ingredients:

-- MarkLogic 8, with admin access
+- MarkLogic 8 or 9, with admin access
-- Visual Studio Code, version 1.8
+- Visual Studio Code, version 1.13.1
-- `npm` version 3.10.9
+- `npm` version 5.0.0
-- node.js v7.2.1
+- node.js v7.10.0

 ## Credit